Lauren Albrecht, MA, MSG

 Pronouns: She / Her / Hers

-As a mother who was raising two teens and was a student during the pandemic, I am acutely aware of how challenging and disorienting the past few years have been.
-The pandemic has taken an immense toll on individuals and families, and it is my goal to help clients heal from this collective trauma in a warm, safe, and judgment-free therapeutic setting.
-I subscribe to a culture of empathy and believe that when clients feel seen, heard, and validated, they are empowered to get through difficult times and work towards personal growth and stability at home.
+As both a mother and clinician, I understand how disorienting and difficult the past few years have been.
+The pandemic has taken an immense toll on individuals and families, and my goal is to help clients heal from this collective trauma in a warm, safe, and judgment-free space.

 Specialties: